romanchaa997/Audityzer/docs-site/docs/mobile-wallets.md

 # Mobile Wallet Testing

 Mobile wallets are increasingly important in the Web3 ecosystem.
-Web3FuzzForge is expanding support for testing mobile wallet interactions to provide comprehensive coverage for multi-platform applications, focusing first on the most widely used wallet options.
+Audityzer is expanding support for testing mobile wallet interactions to provide comprehensive coverage for multi-platform applications, focusing first on the most widely used wallet options.

 ## Current Mobile Wallet Support

-Web3FuzzForge currently offers the following mobile wallet testing capabilities, prioritized by usage:
+Audityzer currently offers the following mobile wallet testing capabilities, prioritized by usage:

 ### High-Priority Mobile Wallets (Phase 1: Now-Q2 2025)